Find your place in cyber.

 How would you respond to a National Cyber Emergency?

 That's why future cyber leaders & teams need to be equipped to work multi-disciplinary.
+And why we encourage teams to form across multiple academic disciplines.

-This competition is for students from any academic background with an interest in cyber.
-You could be studying politics, law, computer science, geography or anything else (in 2025 we had students from 14 different subjects compete).
+You could be studying politics, law, computer science, geography or anything else.
+In 2025 we had students from 14 different subjects compete!

 Why compete?